cbaehr/christianbaehr.github.io/index.markdown

 Indirect Labor Market Disruption and Voting Behavior: Evidence from the 2014 Oil Price Crash in Norway. <br>

-Access to Sovereign Credit Markets and Trade Policy</span>.
+Access to Sovereign Credit Markets and Trade Policy.
 With Layna Mosley. <br>

-The Effects of IMF Programs on Deforestation</span>.
+The Effects of IMF Programs on Deforestation.
 With James Vreeland. <br>

 <h2 style="margin-top:20px;"><b>Teaching Experience</b></h2>